xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 redirect_from:
   - /orders/order_processing_workflow.html
 ---
-Order management refers to the process of receiving, tracking, and fulfilling customer orders.
-The order management process begins when an order is placed, and ends when the customer receives their package.
+Order management refers to the process of receiving, tracking and fulfilling customer orders.
+The order management process begins when an order is placed and ends when a customer receives their package.

 X-Cart allows to trace all orders placed in your store in one single place - the order listing page (**Orders** -> **Order List** section) where a store admin can manage them accordingly.
 The order processing workflow for a store admin will differ depending on the payment method used by a customer to pay for the order.